CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 - Cluster: You can apply annotations to any PGO managed object in a cluster by editing the `spec.metadata.annotations` section of the custom resource.
 - Postgres: You can apply annotations to a Postgres instance set and its objects by editing `spec.instances.metadata.annotations`.
-- pgBackRest: You can apply annotations to pgBackRest and its objects by editing `spec.archive.pgbackrest.metadata.annotations`.
+- pgBackRest: You can apply annotations to pgBackRest and its objects by editing `spec.backups.pgbackrest.metadata.annotations`.
 - PgBouncer: You can apply annotations to PgBouncer connection pooling instances by editing `spec.proxy.pgBouncer.metadata.annotations`.

 ## Separate WAL PVCs